-The following performance graph illustrates the cumulative return on a \$100 investment in the Subordinate Voting Shares, with dividend reinvestments, compared to the cumulative return on the S&P/TSX Composite Index for the five-year period commencing on February 1, 2015 and ending on January 31, 2021, being the last trading day of Fiscal 2021.
+The following performance graph illustrates the cumulative return on a \$100 investment in the Subordinate Voting Shares, with dividend reinvestments, compared to the cumulative return on the S&P/TSX Composite Index and the median return of our performance peer group for the five-year period commencing on February 1, 2017 and ending on January 31, 2022, being the last trading day of Fiscal 2022.

-Fiscal 2021 represented the Company's seventh full fiscal year as a public company.
-During the period commencing on February 1, 2016 and ending on January 31, 2021, the cumulative shareholder return on an investment in the Subordinate Voting Shares was above that of an investment on the S&P/TSX Composite Index.
-As evidenced by the graph above, since February 1, 2016 up to January 31, 2021, the Company's Subordinate Voting Shares achieved a cumulative shareholder return of 443%, and outperformed the S&P/TSX Composite Index by over 307% on a consolidated basis throughout the applicable period.
+During the period commencing on February 1, 2017 and ending on January 31, 2022, the cumulative shareholder return on an investment in the Subordinate Voting Shares was above that of an investment on the S&P/TSX Composite Index and the median of our performance peer group.
+As evidenced by the graph above, since February 1, 2017 up to January 31, 2022, the Company's Subordinate Voting Shares achieved a cumulative shareholder return of 313%, and outperformed the S&P/TSX Composite Index and the median of our performance peer group by over 254% and 296%, respectively, on a consolidated basis throughout the applicable period.

-The following table provides a comparison of the variation of the total return for shareholders of the Company with the total direct compensation of the Named Executive Officers for the period commencing on February 1, 2018 and ending on January 31, 2021:
+The following table provides a comparison of the variation of the total return for shareholders of the Company on the TSX with the total direct compensation of the Named Executive Officers for the period commencing on February 1, 2019 and ending on January 31, 2022:

-Fiscal 2021 Fiscal 2020 Fiscal 2019 (2) Total Shareholder Return (DOO) (%) 24% 78% (25.2)% Total direct compensation of the NEOs (1) (in millions of \$) 14.5 12.9 13.2 Year-over-year increase in total direct compensation of the NEOs (1) (%) 12.4% (2.3)% 15.8%
+Fiscal 2022 Fiscal 2021 Fiscal 2020 Total Shareholder Return (DOO) (%) 26% 24% 78% Total direct compensation of the NEOs (1) (in millions of \$) 16.8 14.5 12.9(1) Year-over-year increase in total direct compensation of the NEOs (1) (%) 15.9% 12.4% (2.3)%